Crack Cocaine Effects on the Brain and Body

 Long Term Effects of Crack Cocaine

-Once a user has quit crack cocaine, their chance of relapsing is higher than almost any other drug, as it takes a long time for the brain’s pleasure and reward center to heal and normalize.
-This is why professional help is critical for recovery from crack addiction, and why continued therapy and peer support meetings are essential for long term success.
+Once an individual has stopped using crack cocaine, their chance of relapsing is higher than almost any other drug, as it takes a long time for the brain’s pleasure and reward center to heal and normalize.
+This is why addiction treatment, continued therapy and peer support meetings are essential for long term success.